singnet/All-In-One/README.md

 # All-In-One
-All in one papaer implementation
+All in one paper implementation